Leda Valladares: Ethnography, musicology (1959–1999)

 Artists and their works were suppressed during the authoritarian military dictatorship, which ruled Argentina between 1976 and 1983.
 With the end of the regime and a return to democratic rule in the early 1980s, Valladares joined other musicians in the Movement for the Reconstruction and Development of National Culture.
 They brought together well-known singers for a series of festivals to celebrate the musical heritage of Argentina.
 Following her earlier map of music, she collaborated with León Gieco and Santaolalla in their production of De Ushuaia a La Quiaca (From Usuahia to La Quiaca) in 1985.
-Valladares was honored in 1984, 1994, and 2005 with the Konex Award, a national Argentinian prize awarded to distinguished professionals, whose work is of cultural significance.
+Valladares was honored in 1984, 1994, and 2005 with the Konex Award, a national Argentine prize awarded to distinguished professionals, whose work is of cultural significance.
 Her last major work, América en Cueros (America in Leather, 1992) brought together more than 400 folk songs from throughout the Americas.
 It was recognized by UNESCO, which designated her as a "member of honor".
 For her work in mapping Argentina's musical heritage, Valladares was honored as the inaugural recipient of the National Prize for Ethnology and Folklore in 1996.
 Valladares retired from public life in 1999 because of complications from Alzheimer's disease.